Lauren Holmey

-Lauren Holmey (born 12 January 2003) is a Dutch professional golfer and Ladies European Tour player.
+Lauren Holmey (born 12 January 2003) is a former Dutch now French professional golfer and Ladies European Tour player.

 Amateur career

 Holmey lives in Paris and holds both Dutch and French citizenship.
 She started playing golf at the age of 5.

 She represented the Netherlands at the 2018 Youth Olympic Games in Argentina, competing against Grace Kim, Yuka Saso and Atthaya Thitikul.
 In 2019, she played in the European Young Masters and won the European Nations Cup - Copa Sotogrande with Romy Meekers and Zhen Bontan.
 She finished 19th with her team at the 2022 Espirito Santo Trophy, the World Amateur Team Championship, at Le Golf National.

 Individually, Holmey was Dutch national champion several times.

 Professional career

 Holmey joined the 2022 LET Access Series and turned professional in October after winning the Flumserberg Ladies Open in her first start.
 After recording runner-up finishes at the Hauts de France - Pas de Calais Golf Open, Trust Golf Links Series - Musselburgh and the Big Green Egg Swedish Matchplay Championship, she finished 5th in the season rankings to earn a full Ladies European Tour card for 2023.
 In her second LET start, she held the overnight lead at the 2023 Joburg Ladies Open, a stroke ahead of Alice Hewson and Smilla Tarning Sønderby.

 In 2025, she won four tournaments on the Santander Golf Tour in Spain, topping the Order of Merit.